axesup/combate/Dev-Setup:-Linux.md

 ## Requirements

-You will need to install MongoDB, Node.js, Git, cURL, "build essentials", and Python 2.7.
+You will need to install Node.js, Git, cURL, "build essentials", and Python 2.7.

 **NOTE: These instructions are for installing Node v4, but currently CodeCombat uses v5**.
 Consider using [nvm](https://github.com/creationix/nvm) instead.